LukeTempleman/sales-sync/sales-sync/README.md

 ### Recent Additions

+- **Simplified Login Flow**: Streamlined the login process by automatically selecting the default organization and providing a discreet role selector for demo purposes.
 - **Agent Call Cycle Page**: Agents can now view their assigned call cycles, filter by frequency and status, and see detailed location information for each cycle.
 - **Admin Goal Management Page**: Admins can now create, edit, and manage goals for all users across the platform, with filtering by goal type, status, and assignee.
 - **Enhanced Location Data**: Call cycles now include realistic South African locations with proper geocoding, addresses, and location types.